 Your event may require more than just a Parks permit.
 Download an KC Parks Event Permit Checklist for a listing of other City departments, types of permits they handle and phone numbers.

 KC Parks portable stage, Show Wagon, is available for rent.
 Fee is $500 for set up with a 4-hour minimum at $100/hour ($900); then $100/hour for additional hours.
 For information about renting the Show Wagon, call 816-513-8931.

 Loose Park Event Permits (except photo shoots)

 To reserve the Loose Park shelter, the Rose Garden for a wedding, the pond area for a wedding, anything within Loose Park other than a photo shoot, please contact the Loose Park Garden Center, 816-784-5300

 A permit is required for still and video commercial shoots and professional photographers who are conducting business on public property.
 If the photos are for a permitted event in the park, no additional Photo/Film permit is required.
 If you are shooting for personal use, you do not need a permit.
-You will need a permit if your shooting will impact others and/or the environment or if you are using the public space in a special/different way than it is intended.
+You will need a permit if your shooting will impact others and/or the environment or if you are using the public space in a special/different way than it is intended (ie. as a studio or set).
 Permit fees will be determined upon review of the completed request form

 For more information about commercial filming in the Kansas City area, contact the Film Commission of Great Kansas City.

 The following guidelines are to be adhered to when a geocache is proposed to be placed on park property: